razanalshaikh/django-darana-backend/README.md

 ![a picture of a ER diagram](assets/DaranaER.jpg)

 ## Frontend Repository
-You can find the backend code here: [Backend Repository Link]( https://github.com/razanalshaikh/react-darana-frontend.git )
+You can find the Frontend code here: [Frontend Repository Link]( https://github.com/razanalshaikh/react-darana-frontend.git )
 ## RESTful Routing Table for both Client and Server